The front has always mattered and always will. But is web designing all about the website’s appearance? We think not.

 Here are the Biggest Web Design Trends for 2020:

 Typography reckons for 90% of website design.

-The main reason that people visit a website is to read the text, whether it be to acquire information about the company or reading content.
-The statements on your website matter, so, the way in which you represent them holds equal significance.
+The main reason that people visit a website is to read the text, whether it be to acquire information about the company or to read their content.
+The statements on a website matter, so, the way in which you represent them holds equal significance.

 I don’t know about other people, but fonts are extremely important to me.